Driving Simulation Conference 2021

 In addititon to this workshop, ASAM offers you the opportunity to get in contact with us at the exhbition (ASAM booth no 3).
 We cordially invite you to take the chance and visit us at the DSC.

 About the Driving Simulation Conference (DSC):

-The DSC Conference gathers driving specialists from industrial and academic communities as well as commercial simulation providers all around the world.
-This 20 simulationth edition follows that of 2020, held in Antibes, France, in a hybrid version with up to 300 physical and remote participants and approximately 30 exhibitors.
+The DSC Conference gathers driving Simulation specialists from industrial and academic communities as well as commercial Simulation providers all around the world.
+This 20th edition follows that of 2020, held in Antibes, France, in a hybrid version with up to 300 physical and remote participants and approximately 30 exhibitors.
 Both physical and remote participants come from more than 20 different countries from Europe, America, Asia and Africa.

 Themes include state of the art in driving Simulation technology, research and developments, extended with progressively merging virtual reality (VR) developments.
 This years program will also host a special appearance of Simulation tools for autonomous and connected vehicles along with advanced driving assistance system (ADAS) applications.
 Human factors and motion rendering nevertheless will remain the now traditional axis of the conference.